espruino/EspruinoDocs/boards/Bangle.js2.md

 The supplied charge cable connects to a USB port to charge Bangle.js (despite there being 4 wires, those are for SWD programming and there is no USB data connection).

+**Do not force the cable on to your Bangle.js** If the cable does not pull itself on to the Bangle it's probably the wrong way around.
+Forcing it to make contact in this case could damage your Bangle.

 **The cable is magnetic and the wires are connected to USB power.** While the cable in Bangle.js 2 does have short circuit protection, please do not leave your cable plugged in